a nice photo opportunity

 the mountain to the right is called Urd, with 536 m the highest point of the island

-, or Bjørnøya is located in the Barends Sea, roughly halfway between Svalbard and the Norwegian mainland.
+, or Bjornoya is located in the Barends Sea, roughly halfway between Svalbard and the Norwegian mainland.

 has been used for whaling, hunting, fishing and mining, none of them resulted in permanent settlements.

 small staff mans the meteorological station Herwighamna, but the rest of the island is left to the zillions of birds, resident

 arctic foxes and the occasional polar bear.

-Worldwar II the area saw heavy fighting because the Germans tried to stop the allied Arctic Convoys
+World War II the area saw heavy fighting as the German Navy tried to stop the allied Arctic Convoys

 and war material to Murmansk.